-- 2.1 Misconduct is an act or failure to act by a student which is unlawful or otherwise judged to be inappropriate or unacceptable behaviour; and that behaviour does or could negatively affect the University in any way, or any person or entity associated with the University. - 2.2 Serious misconduct is misconduct which appears in the reasonable opinion of the University to be significant due to its impact on the University, the person or the property affected by the misconduct. - 2.3 Examples of misconduct can be found on the Student Discipline website; this is a guide and is not exhaustive and may be updated from time to time by the University. - 2.4 Misconduct that is also a criminal offence
+- 2.1 Misconduct is an act or failure to act by a student which is unlawful or otherwise judged to be inappropriate or unacceptable behaviour where that behaviour does or could negatively affect the University in any way, or any person or entity associated with the University. - 2.2 Serious misconduct is misconduct which appears in the reasonable opinion of the University to be significant due to its impact on the University, the person or the property affected by the misconduct. - 2.3 Examples of misconduct and serious misconduct can be found in Appendix B in these Regulations and on the Non-academic Misconduct web pages; this is a guide and is not exhaustive and may be updated from time to time by the University. - 2.4 Misconduct that is also a criminal offence.

-Where a student's conduct is the subject of a criminal investigation, no immediate disciplinary action will necessarily be taken under these Regulations, but the University will take those decisions set out in regulation 4 below.
+Where a student's conduct is the subject of a criminal investigation, no immediate action will necessarily be taken under these Regulations, but the University will take those decisions set out in Regulation 4 below.
 If the matter is not being dealt with under the criminal process or where the criminal process has concluded, then the University will proceed under these Regulations.
-Guidance for staff on handling matters of this nature can be found on the Staff Information webpage of the Student Discipline website.
+Guidance for staff on handling matters of this nature can be found on the Staff Information webpage of the Non-academic Misconduct website.

-3. Other University Regulations relevant to disciplinary matters:
+3. Other University Regulations that may be relevant:

 - 3.1 The following matters are not covered by these Regulations: - 3.1.1 Academic Integrity: Breaches of academic integrity (academic misconduct) are dealt with by separate Academic Integrity Regulations. - 3.2 Allegations of misconduct arising in the circumstances set out below may be considered under these Regulations where the University deems it appropriate but will be considered in the first instance as follows: - 3.2.1 Fitness to Practise: A student's fitness to practise may be challenged when their behaviour, health and/or professional conduct gives cause for concern.
-See Fitness to Practise Policy and Procedure. - 3.2.2 Fitness to Study: The University's Fitness to Study Procedure outlines how the University will respond to situations where signs of illness, mental health difficulties or disorders are thought to have directly impacted on the conduct or behaviour of the student concerned. - 3.2.3 Discipline within University Halls of Residence Regulations will be handled in accordance with the Regulations Governing Halls of Residence.
+See Fitness to Practise Policy and Procedure.

-3.2.4 The Students' Union: Misconduct which is alleged to have occurred within premises occupied or managed by the Students' Union or during a Student's Union activity or event will be dealt with in the first instance by the Students' Union.
+- 3.2.2 Student Support Review: The University's Student Support Review Regulations outlines how the University will respond to situations where signs of illness, mental health difficulties or disorders are thought to have directly impacted on the conduct or behaviour of the student concerned. - 3.2.3 Misconduct within University Halls of Residence Regulations will be handled in accordance with the Regulations Governing Halls of Residence. - 3.2.4 The Students' Union: Misconduct which is alleged to have occurred within premises occupied or managed by the Students' Union or during a Student's Union activity or event will be dealt with in the first instance by the Students' Union.

-4. 4.
-Decisions and Actions before starting the Disciplinary Procedure
+4. Decisions and actions before starting the procedure